ARMmbed/mbed-os-5-docs/docs/api/usb/USBSerial.md

 <span class="images">![](https://os.mbed.com/docs/mbed-os/development/mbed-os-api-doxy/class_u_s_b_serial.png)<span>USBSerial class hierarchy</span></span>

 You can use the USBSerial interface to emulate a serial port over USB.
 You can use this serial port as an extra serial port or as a debug solution.
-It also communicates between Mbed and a computer.

 ## USBSerial class reference